dusty-nv/rovernet/README.md

 `git clone http://github.org/dusty-nv/rovernet`

 Next, configure and build the project.
 Prerequisites will automatically be installed and built into the self-contained sandbox environment, including Lua, Torch, and it's dependencies.
-Lua, Torch, and OpenBLAS are placed locally in the build directory specified during configuration.
+Lua, Torch, and OpenBLAS are placed in a local build directory specified during configuration.
 The sandbox improves packaging and allows managing multiple concurrent branches on a system without dependency conflicts.

 To compile rovernet, run these commands from terminal: